 - One third of women have talked with their doctors about developing heart health plans.

-So, for heart health month, keep dancing to the record of heart health and women!
+So, for heart health month, keep the starts in mind.
 From the bottom of our hearts, thank you!

 About the Doris A. Howell Foundation: